-Pumpkin: Any good roasting pumpkin or squash will work well.
+Pumpkin: Any good roasting pumpkin or butternut squash will work well.
 I use jap or kent varieties here in Australia.

 Oil: I use two different types of oil in this recipe – Olive Oil and Extra Virgin Olive Oil (EVOO).
 Olive oil is great for roasting, and EVOO is perfect for salad dressings.

 Nuts: I've been loving using chopped almonds in salads lately.
 It helps that I almost always have almonds on hand, and either raw or dry roasted work perfectly.
 Having said that, many nuts would compliment this salad well.
 If you don’t have almonds on hand, try pine nuts or walnuts instead.

 Dressing: I’ve made a simple honey balsamic dressing for this salad.
 If honey isn’t your thing, you can substitute for maple syrup or brown rice / rice malt syrup OR simply omit altogether if you don’t want a sweetener.